 Fortunately, there are options such as deep cold storage and hardware wallets that will keep your cryptocurrency balances (and private keys) offline and therefore not susceptible to these attacks.
 When investing in bitcoin, or any cryptocurrency for that matter, it is in your best interest to research the security measures needed to keep your funds protected.

-What Governments can regulate - and are showing far more interest in these days - are the organisations dealing with bitcoin and other cryptocurrencies.
+The bitcoin regulation that's still in dispute today relates to the organisations dealing with bitcoin and other cryptocurrencies.
 As a firm, we support these initiatives as a level of regulation will do well to rid the industry of any actors not acting with their clients interests at heart, or willing to accept any accountability for their actions and systems.
 Japan, for example, have ruled bitcoin as legal tender in their country, and therefore have implemented regulation of exchanges, ensuring that the businesses are adhering to strict identification policies to curtail money laundering and fraud.

 Media, analysts and detractors have compared Bitcoin to the Tulip mania of the early 1600s and the technology boom of the 1990s, calling it a bubble more times than I care to count.
 A rapid price surge is often the first indicator of a bubble, and yes, bitcoin has certainly experienced a huge acceleration in the last year to 18 months.

-But that is where the comparison ends, because Bitcoin is vastly different to tulips and dot-com companies.
+But that is where the comparison ends, because Bitcoin is an economic asset (or, commodity money) instead of a speculative asset.

 During the dot-com bubble, people were throwing money at companies building commercial pursuits with the Internet as their foundation.
 As the Internet became more accessible and a plethora of competing businesses came to the fore, each bettering the next in terms of their offering and development, people realised that these companies would not be unique or special and the market turned.

 But imagine if you had invested in the Internet itself?
 In the underlying protocol.
 After all, the Internet protocol is still thriving isn’t it?
 Investing in Bitcoin gives you this opportunity.
-Not to invest in the Internet protocol, but the money protocol of the Internet.
+Not to invest in the Internet protocol, but the infrastructure for the new Internet of Money.

 Bitcoin is far bigger than its individual components.